 Neutron Scattering and Spectroscopy

-The proposed MIT-NRL diffractometer consists of beam conditioning equipment, a sample rotation stage, detector assembly and computerized control and data acquisition systems.
+The MIT-NRL diffractometer consists of beam conditioning equipment, a sample rotation stage, detector assembly and computerized control and data acquisition systems.
 It allows for a collimated variable-energy beam of neutrons to illuminate a sample from any orientation.
 The scattered beam is then detected and analyzed.
 Our research emphasizes development of novel focusing, polarization, and imaging methodologies.
-The SNS in combination with novel neutron optics will enable construction of fundamentally new imaging instruments.

 - Education and training for graduate and undergraduate students in basic concepts of neutron scattering;

 - Enhanced production of new materials and single crystals by allowing rapid evaluation by neutron scattering;

 - Development of novel neutron optics components;

 - Conceptual development of a new imaging instrument.